 FARAD has put together a comprehensive list of approved combinations of medically important VFD drugs for cattle, poultry and swine found under the Code of Federal Regulations (CFR) Part 558 Subpart B ‐ Specific New Animal Drugs for Use in Animal Feeds.
 These lists contain drugs under the Veterinary Feed Directive and are restricted by Federal law to only be used by or on the order of a licensed veterinarian.

-► Drug details by active ingredient are provided for the following species groups:VFD Labels for Cattle VFD Labels for Poultry VFD Labels for Swine
+► Links to the CFRs are provided for the following species groups:VFD Drugs for Cattle VFD Drugs for Poultry VFD Drugs for Swine VFD Drugs for Minor Species